 What Did The Previous Law Say?

-- That the respondent behaved in such a way that the petitioner can no longer be reasonably expected to continue living with them
+(b) that the respondent has behaved in such a way that the petitioner cannot reasonably be expected to live with the respondent;

 Essentially, this means that one spouse needed to make allegations against the other or wait years for a divorce.
 In fact, in 2018 almost 60% of English and Welsh divorces were granted on the basis of adultery or unreasonable behaviour.
 The need to apportion blame causes conflict, affecting both the divorcing parties and any children.